 Note: Please refer to the detailed class description for information about which elements inherit from ConfigurableElement.

 Note: VariantConfiguration.logisticControlExpression has been introduced as an alternative attribute for VariantConfiguration.logisticControlString.
-For the logisticControlExpression the VDA project group “Fahrzeugelektrik / AP 212” wants to introduce a defined syntax in the future.
+For the logisticControl-Expression the VDA project group “Fahrzeugelektrik / AP 212” wants to introduce a defined syntax in the future.

 Variant Structure